oughtinc/ergo/README.md

 - Interact with the [Metaculus](https://www.metaculus.com/) and [Foretold](https://www.foretold.io/) prediction platforms
   - Load question data given question ids
   - Use community distributions as variables in generative models
-  - Submit model predictions to Metaculus
+  - Submit model predictions to these platforms
-    - We automatically fit a mixture of logistic distributions for continuous-valued questions
+    - For Metaculus, we automatically fit a mixture of logistic distributions for continuous-valued questions
   - Plot community distributions
-- Some Covid-19-related data utils

 [WIP](https://github.com/oughtinc/ergo/projects/1):

 - Documentation
-- More complete Metaculus and Foretold API
-  - Submitting data to Foretold
 - Clearer modeling API

 Planned: